Heard that arbitrage betting is an effective way to make money and want to learn more about the process? You’ve come to the right place!

 An arb arises when betting companies take an alternative view on the outcomes of a particular sporting event, meaning that they offer different odds to reflect the probabilities.
 Should you find a situation where bookies disagree by a large enough variance, you could lock in profit regardless of which outcome win.

-However, comparing the odds for the same sporting event from different betting companies can open up an opportunity because the bookies have an alternative view, or may have made an error.
+However, comparing the odds for the same sporting event from different betting companies can present an opportunity because the bookies have an alternative view, or may have made an error.
 This doesn’t mean that a favourite with one bookie becomes the underdog at another, more that there will be a slight difference in the odds that are on offer.

-1. Using an odds comparison site such as Oddschecker, find a sporting event which offers two outcomes.
+Using an odds comparison site such as Oddschecker, find a sporting event which offers two outcomes.

-2. Find the highest odds available for each outcome from two different bookmakers.
+Find the highest odds available for each outcome from two different bookmakers.

-3. Calculate whether the odds represent an arbitrage betting opportunity.
+Calculate whether the odds represent an arbitrage betting opportunity.

-4. If so, calculate the individual stakes you need to bet with at each bookmaker.
+If so, calculate the individual stakes you need to bet with at each bookmaker.

-5. Place each of the bets.
+Place each of the bets.

 |Outcome 1||Outcome 2|

-Firstly, if not using an online calculator, you need to work out the arbitrage percentage which identifies whether you have a surebet.
+Firstly, if not using an online arbitrage bets calculator, you need to work out the arbitrage percentage which identifies whether you have a surebet.
 As mentioned above, with an individual bookmaker, the total percentage of all outcomes in a sporting bet will add up to greater than 100% due to the overround.

 Having found a surebet, we then need to calculate the profit we will receive based on the amount of money we are willing to invest.
 If, for example, you are wanting to place £500 stake on the tennis surebet above, you would calculate the profit using the following formula:

 The idea is to return the same profit regardless of whether the first or second outcome is successful, so it is critical to use the correct stakes – if not, you could find that one outcome is more profitable than the other or that you actually lose money if one outcome wins.
 To calculate the individual stakes:

 Rather than the above approach where we split the total stake (£500) into two bets to guarantee the same profit, we can work out how much to place on outcome B if we have bet £500 just on outcome A.

 To work out total profit, you would then use the above figures in the following calculations:

-So, by investing £584.29 in this match, you would make a profit of £5.71 if Murray wins or £5.74 if Pospisil wins.
+So, by investing £584.29 in this match, you would make a profit of £5.71 if Nadal wins or £5.74 if Edmund wins.

 As described above, we’ve talked about finding surebets by looking at online bookmakers and odds comparison sites to identify the best prices for each outcome in a sporting event.
 This isn’t the only arbing opportunity though – it is also possible to do this via betting exchanges and in betting shops.